telliott99/MyUnix/brew2.rst

 http://dghubble.com/blog/posts/homebrew-os-x-package-management/

 Homebrew packages are called **kegs**.
-All kegs are installed isolated from one another inside their own auto-created directories in **Cellar** ``/usr/local/Cellar``.
+All kegs are installed isolated from one another inside their own auto-created directories in **Cellar**:   ``/usr/local/Cellar``.

 Homebrew places symbolic links to package executables inside a bin directory ``/usr/local/bin``.
-The package definition is called a formula and the standard ones are in ``usr/local/Library/Formula/`` as ``usr/local/Library/Formula/foo.rb``.
-Technically, a keg is something like ``/usr/local/Cellar/foo/0.1``.
+The package definition is called a formula and the standard ones are in ``usr/local/Library/Formula/`` as ruby scripts named like ``usr/local/Library/Formula/foo.rb``.

+Technically, a *keg* is something with a version number like ``/usr/local/Cellar/foo/0.1``.

 A Homebrew **Bottle** is a pre-built binary Key that can be unpacked.
+A couple of years ago, most Homebrew packages needed to be built on the user's machine, but now nearly all of them are *bottles*.

 Usage: